WizardMac/ReadStat/README.md

-ReadStat: Read data sets from R, Stata, and SPSS
+ReadStat: Read data sets from R, SAS, Stata, and SPSS --
---

 ReadStat is a BSD-licensed C library for reading files from popular stats packages.
 Supported formats include:

 * R: RData
+* SAS: SAS7BDAT and SAS7BCAT
 * Stata: DTA
 * SPSS: POR and SAV